Daqarta

 Controls: X-Axis Dialog >> Trace Update

 The Trace Update control sets the interval between display updates.
-Note that this only affects the rate at which data is displayed; it has nothing to do with acquisition of data.
+Normally this only affects the rate at which data is displayed, and does not affect acquisition of data.
+(Exception: When Trigger is active in Decimate mode.
+See "Decimate Operation", below.)

 A small cursor-colored square is shown in the upper right corner of the trace area on alternating updates, so you can tell that the trace is "live" even with a waveform or spectrum that repeats exactly on each update.